Mukden Palace

-Mukden Palace (盛京宫殿 (盛京宮殿, Shèngjīng Gōngdiàn)), or Shenyang Imperial Palace (沈阳故宫 (瀋陽故宮, Shěnyáng Gùgōng)), was the former palace of the Later Jin dynasty and the early Qing dynasty.
+Mukden Palace (盛京宫殿 (盛京宮殿, Shèngjīng Gōngdiàn)), or Shenyang Imperial Palace (沈阳故宫 (瀋陽故宮, Shěnyáng Gùgōng)), is the former palace of the Later Jin dynasty and the early Qing dynasty.
 It was built in 1625, and the first three Qing emperors lived there from 1625 to 1644.
 Since the collapse of imperial rule in China, the palace has been converted to a museum that now lies in the center of Shenyang, Liaoning.

 History

 Early construction began in 1625 by Nurhaci, the founder of the Later Jin dynasty.
 By 1631, additional structures were added during the reign of Nurhaci's successor, Hong Taiji.

 The Mukden Palace was built to resemble the Forbidden City in Beijing.
 However, the palace also exhibits hints of Manchu and Tibetan architectural styles.

 After the Qing dynasty replaced the Ming dynasty in 1644 in Beijing, the Mukden Palace lost its status as the official residence of the Qing Emperor.
 Instead, the Mukden Palace became a regional palace.

 In 1780, the Qianlong Emperor further expanded the palace.
 Successive Qing emperors usually stayed at the Mukden Palace for some time each year.

 In 1928, the Museum of Three Eastern Provinces was found in the Mukden Palace, it was later renamed Fengtian Old Palace Museum in 1932 but closed in 1936.

 In 1934, the Monument to the Imperial Reign of Manchukuo was built at the southwestern corner of the Mukden Palace, based on the same design that was already built in Hsinking (now Changchun), it was demolished in 1945.

 In 1955, the Mukden Palace was converted into the Shenyang Imperial Palace Museum.

 In 2004, it was included in the UNESCO World Heritage List as an extension of the Imperial Palace of the Ming and Qing Dynasties, or Forbidden City, in Beijing.